swirlai/swirl-search/docs/SP-Guide.md

 The mappings `url=link` and `body=snippet` map the SWIRL result fields to the corresponding Google PSE result fields.

 {: .highlight }
-For Release 2.5.1, [`requests.py`](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/requests.py) was updated to handle XML responses from source APIs and convert them to JSON for mapping in SearchProvider configurations.
+The [`requests.py`](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/requests.py) connector automatically translates XML responses to JSON for mapping in SearchProvider configurations.

 {: .highlight }
-For Release 3.2.0, [`requests.py`](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/requests.py) was updated to handle list-of-list responses from source APIs, where the first list element is the field names.
+The [`requests.py`](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/requests.py) connector will automatically handle list-of-list responses from source APIs, where the first list element is the field names.
 For example:

 ```
 [